 Is payment required to start?

-No. The first step is a private route review, with no card form or deposit.
+No. The first step is a private route and agency-fit review, with no card form or deposit.

-Trust on a China travel site should come from clarity, not volume.
-Before you leave details, you should understand how the first verdict works, what is private, what is not promised, and what happens if the route is not ready.
+Trust on a China travel platform should come from clarity, not volume.
+Before you leave details, you should understand how the first review works, what is private, what is not promised, and what happens if the route or agency choice is not ready.

-Clear rules, private handling, no forced payment, and no pretending the route is solved when it is not.
+Clear rules, private handling, no forced payment, and no pretending the route or agency choice is solved when it is not.

-No. The first step is a private route review, with no card form or deposit.
+No. The first step is a private route and agency-fit review, with no card form or deposit.

-Usually within 24-48 hours when possible, with the first answer focused on route fit and the next decision.
+Usually within 24-48 hours when possible, with the first answer focused on route fit, agency fit, and the next decision.

-No. Your route question stays private and is not posted as an operator bidding request.
+No. Your planning question stays private and is not posted as an operator bidding request.

 That is normal.
 A rough route, shortlist, or one concern is enough to start.

-A careful first note about route pace, transfer pressure, scenic timing, comfort fit, and what should change before booking.
+A careful first note about route pace, transfer pressure, scenic timing, comfort fit, agency fit, and what should change before booking.

 Clear weather, instant ticket certainty, zero crowds, or that every saved stop belongs in the same trip.